 Ah, Iceland.
 So many incredible sights to see, so many places to explore.
 And you might be wondering: how can you even to do it all when all you have to spare is a week?
 Luckily, we’ve put together the ultimate 7-day Iceland itinerary for you.

-This 7 day Iceland itinerary will guide you through all the must-see sights and get you off the beaten track, while also allowing some free time to soak it all in.
-To help you plan your trip, this Iceland travel guide includes not only day-by-day activities suggestions, but also tips on where to stay, and budget notes.
+This 7-day Iceland itinerary will guide you through all the must-see sights and get you off the beaten track, while also allowing some free time to soak it all in.

-Iceland 7 day Itinerary: Overview Map
+Iceland 7 day Itinerary: Map and Overview

 Here’s an overview of your 7-day Iceland itinerary.
 As you can see, you’ll be able to cover about half of the classic Ring Road route.
 You’ll see all the most scenic sights anyway, as the Southern half of the country is by far the most scenic.
-Now let’s get into it, shall we?

 Day 1: Arrival, Reykjanes peninsula

-After checking in at your hotel, you explore the Reykjanes peninsula.
+After checking in at your hotel, you can explore the Reykjanes peninsula.
 Check out the famous Bridge Between Continents, which is where the boundaries between the Eurasian and North American tectonic plates lie.
 You can observe the tectonic plates as they drift apart from each other and set foot on two different continents.

 Where to spend the night: check for accommodation options near the Blue Lagoon.
-I stayed at the Svitan Guesthouse in Keflavík and I’d definitely recommend the place.

 Total driving time today: 1 hour

-Day 2: Blue Lagoon, Reykjavík
+Day 2: The best of Reykjavík

 Start your day with a dip into the mineral-rich waters of the Blue Lagoon.
-Try to get there as early as 8 am to have the pool mostly to yourself, at least for a while.
-Around 11.30 the Lagoon will start to get pretty crowded, which is when you’ll want to slip into the shower and skedaddle.
-From the Blue Lagoon, it’s a 45 min drive to the center of Reykjavík.
-Your first stop will be the Saegreifinn restaurant for a traditional and oh-so-yummy lobster soup.
-From there, you can leave your car in a nearby parking lot and start exploring the Icelandic capital on foot.
+Try to get there before 8:30 am to have the pool mostly to yourself, at least for a while.
+Around 11 am, the Lagoon will start to get crowded, which is when you’ll want to slip into the shower and skedaddle.

 Head over to the Harpa Concert Hall to admire a futuristic-looking glass facade that attempts to replicate the texture of the famous Icelandic basalt columns.
-After Harpa, your next stop will be the famous Hallgrímskirkja, Lutheran church and astounding landmark in the capital city of Iceland.
-Get that iconic shot of the church from the rainbow walkway, then climb the tower for a spectacular view over Reykjavik’s colorful roofs and icy waters
+After Harpa, your next stop will be the famous Hallgrímskirkja, a Lutheran church and an astounding landmark in the capital city of Iceland.
+Get that iconic shot of the church from the rainbow walkway, then climb the tower for a spectacular view over Reykjavik’s colourful roofs and icy waters

 Where to spend the night: check for accommodation options near the Geysers area, or near the Gullfoss waterfall.
-I stayed at the Alftrod Guesthouse – the rooms where rather small and essential, but their window-filled common area was perfect for aurora hunting.
+I stayed at the Alftrod Guesthouse: the rooms where rather small and essential, but their window-filled common area was perfect for aurora hunting.

 Total driving time today: 3 hours

-Costs: around 112$ (80$ Blue Lagoon*, 12$ Phallological Museum, 7$ Hallgrimsk tower ticket, 12$ Árbær open air museum + 1$ Thingvellir parking).
+Costs: around 170$ (120$ for the Blue Lagoon, 20$ for the Phallological Museum, 10$ for the Hallgrimsk tower ticket, 20$ for the Árbær open air museum).

 Day 3: Golden Circle

 From Kerid or Friðheimar, you’ll start driving East, where the adventures of day 4 are waiting for you.
-Ideally you should try to get as close to the Skaftafell area as possible.
+Ideally, you should try to get as close to the Skaftafell area as possible.
 It’s quite a long drive, but you can stop halfway to see the famous Keldur Turf Houses, the oldest homes in Iceland.

 Total driving time today: 4 hours if you make it as far as Skaftárhreppur

-Costs: 3$ for Kerið entrance ticket
+Costs: 5$ for Kerið entrance ticket

-Day 4: glacier exploring
+Day 4: Glaciers Exploration

 After your glacier hiking adventure, head to the famous Diamond Beach.
 As the name vaguely suggests, Diamond Beach is a strip of black sand where shimmering ice chunks wash up from the nearby Jökulsárlón glacier after their slow migration to the ocean.
 It’s a surreal landscape, probably one of the most unusual places you’ll ever see in your life.
 Right across the parking area, you’ll also find the famous Glacier Lagoon, a beautiful lagoon set between the Jökulsárlón glacier and the sea that is full of floating icebergs.